aliza-space/aliza-space/README.md

 ## 🌱 About Me
 - 🎓 B.Tech CSE Student
-- 🔭 Currently focused on strengthening core programming skills and building exiting projects
+- 🔭 Currently focused on strengthening core programming skills and building exciting projects
 - 💬 conversations about code > copying code
 - 📫 How to reach me: Connect with me on GitHub!
 - ⚡ Fun fact: I like figuring things out step by step